ivanhofer/typesafe-i18n/README.md

 updateTranslations('en')
 ```

+> you need to run this script during development or as a CI-process and **not** at runtime

 The `storeTranslationToDisk` will write the contents of your `translations`-object to the file `src/i18n/{locale}/index.ts` and will run the [`generator`](#typesafety) to update the types.
 The function will return a the locale as a string, if the import was successful.